davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 ### Shield friend

 Reaction: When fired upon you may shield a friendly model within 2" rolling defence instead of it by spending your action.

+### First strike

+Reaction: If you have not used your Standard action, you may spend your Standard action to make a Melee attack against your attacker before she attacks you.

+If both models have First strike they cancel each other out.

+### Spear break

+If you get attacked by a model using a Spear, you may use the *First strike* special rule

 Campaigns
 =========